Customizing Pre-processing and Visual Overlays

 -

-, the SDK automatically scales the drawn overlays (bounding boxes, labels, keypoints) to appear consistent regardless of the input image's original dimensions or the canvas size.
-It usestargetDisplayWidth
+autoScaleDrawing: When set totrue, the SDK automatically scales the drawn overlays (bounding boxes, labels, keypoints) to appear consistent regardless of the input image's original dimensions or the canvas size.
+It usestargetDisplayWidthandtargetDisplayHeightas reference.- Type:

 false